GoldstonianConcordanceBible/SYD/README.md

 Example:

-`SYD-MKT-101`
+SYD-MKT-101

-The ID should remain stable.
+The ID identifies the course.

-The content receives versions.
+The version identifies the state of the course.

 Example:

-`SYD-MKT-101 v0.1.0`
+SYD-MKT-101 v0.1.0

 Later:

-`SYD-MKT-101 v1.0.0`

-Git documents what changed.
+SYD-MKT-101 v1.0.0

 ---

-# EVERY COURSE SHOULD EVENTUALLY CONTAIN
+# EVERY FORMAL COURSE SHOULD EVENTUALLY CONTAIN

-- ID
+- Course ID
-- title
-- version
+- Version
-- description
+- Status
-- level
+- Description
-- prerequisites
+- Prerequisites
-- learning hours
+- Learning hours
-- learning outcomes
+- Learning outcomes
-- modules
+- Modules
-- activities
+- Activities
-- assessments
+- Assessment
-- rubric
+- Rubric
-- passing standard
+- Passing standard
-- resources
+- Learner evidence
-- instructor record
+- Instructor record
-- rights information
-- contributor information
+- Rights information
-- NIL information when applicable
+- Contributor information
-- revision history
+- Revision history
-- evidence
-- publication status
+- Publication status

 ---

 # MICROCOURSE PHILOSOPHY

-Do not begin by selling the learner an entire degree.
+Do not force every learner into a giant program.

-Sell the next thing they want to learn.

-Example:

-Someone wants to understand candlesticks.

-They take Candlesticks.

-Someone wants Moderna.
+A learner may want:

+Gold.

-They take Moderna.
+They take Gold.

-Someone wants Bitcoin.
+A learner may want:

+Position Sizing.

-They take Bitcoin.
+They take Position Sizing.

-Someone wants to build a decentralized application.
+A learner may want:

+Artificial Intelligence in Finance.

-They take that pathway.
+They take that course.

-If they continue, the courses can stack.

-## COURSE
+A learner may later stack multiple courses into a larger pathway.

+The learner controls depth.

+The system controls evidence.

+---

+# PROVENANCE

+GitHub is not merely storage.

+GitHub preserves:

+- commits,
+- timestamps,
+- versions,
+- contributors,
+- issues,
+- pull requests,
+- decisions,
+- pivots.

+The development record is part of the experiment.

+Do not erase every failed idea merely to make development look cleaner.

+---

+# CASE STUDIES

+A market case should preserve:

+- what was known before the result,
+- the actual instrument,
+- the original thesis,
+- invalidation,
+- risk,
+- updates,
+- outcome,
+- after-action review.

+Do not rewrite a historical prediction after knowing the outcome.

+---

+# TELEGRAM → GITHUB → CURRICULUM

+A formal live-market case may eventually travel through:

+SYD CALL

 ↓

-## STACK
+TIMESTAMP

 ↓

-## CERTIFICATE
+UPDATES

 ↓

-## ADVANCED PATHWAY
+CLOSE

 ↓

-## POTENTIAL UNIVERSITY EVALUATION

-The learner controls how far they go.
+CASE STUDY

+↓

+GITHUB EVIDENCE

+↓

+SYD COURSE

+↓

+ASSESSMENT

+↓

+LEARNER EVIDENCE

+↓

+RESEARCH

 ---

-# EVERY PROJECT CAN HAVE A PASSPORT

-The same system extends beyond courses.

-A project passport can identify:

-- Project ID
-- creator
-- instructor
-- developer
+# RIGHTS

+Rights follow the asset.

+Every significant commercial asset should eventually be able to answer:

-- editor
+- who created it,
-- producer
+- who owns it,
-- NIL participant
+- who appears in it,
-- affiliate
+- what permissions exist,
-- rights owner
-- revenue allocation
-- token relationship
-- publication channels
+- how it can be used,
-- evidence.
+- who participates economically.

 ---

-# NIL PRINCIPLE
+# NIL

 ## NIL OFFER BY DEFAULT.

 ## NEVER NIL TRANSFER BY DEFAULT.

-A person does not surrender their identity simply by appearing inside the ecosystem.
+A person does not surrender their:

-Potential commercial uses of:

 - name,
 - image,